Anthony Franciosa: Early life

 He was born in the Little Italy district of New York to an Italian-American family.
-His grandparents emigrated from Melfi, Basilicata, in the center of the boot of Southern Italy, in 1890.
+His grandparents emigrated from Melfi, Basilicata, southern Italy, in 1890.
 His parents separated when he was one and he was raised by his mother and aunt, adopting his mother's maiden name Franciosa.

-After high school he worked as a welder, ship steward and cook.
-At the age of 18 he was doing free dancing lessons at the YMCA.
-They offered him a role in a production of The Seagull and the experience made him want to be an actor.
+After high school, he worked as a welder, ship steward and cook.
+At age 18 he was doing free dancing lessons at the YMCA, where he was offered a role in a production of The Seagull, and the experience made him want to be an actor.

 Career

 Theatre

 Franciosa studied privately for two years with Joseph Geigler.
 He got a four-year scholarship at the Dramatic Workshop which led to the New York Repertory Theatre.

 In 1948, Franciosa joined the Cherry Lane Theatre Group off Broadway (at the same time as actress Bea Arthur).
 Within two years, he had been accepted as a member of the Actors Studio, which would prove an invaluable resource throughout his career but it would be a few years more before Franciosa could make a living from acting.
 In the meantime, he accepted a variety of jobs which included being a waiter, dishwasher, day laborer, and messenger boy at CBD.
 He worked in Theatre of the Sky on Lake Tahoe.
 In 1950 he was in a San Francisco production of Detective Story.

-In 1953, Franciosa made his Broadway debut in End as a Man alongside Ben Gazzara, and the following year in Wedding Breakfast (1954).
+In 1953, he made his Broadway debut in End as a Man alongside Ben Gazzara, and the following year in Wedding Breakfast (1954).

 Franciosa began guest starring on TV shows such as Studio One in Hollywood, Kraft Theatre, Ford Star Jubilee (an adaptation of This Happy Breed with Noël Coward), and Goodyear Playhouse.

 A Hatful of Rain

 Franciosa's breakthrough role came when cast in the Actors Studio production of A Hatful of Rain (1955–56) under the direction of Elia Kazan.
 He played Polo, the brother of the drug addicted Johnny (Ben Gazzara).
-Shelley Winters played Gazzara's wife and she would marry Franciosa the following year.
+Shelley Winters played Johnny's wife and she would marry Franciosa the following year.
 Franciosa was nominated for a Tony Award for his performance.

 Franciosa made his film debut in Elia Kazan's A Face in the Crowd (1957) alongside Andy Griffith, Patricia Neal, and Lee Remick.
 He followed it in MGM's This Could Be the Night (1957) as the romantic interest for Jean Simmons, under the direction of Robert Wise.

-Franciosa reprised his role in A Hatful of Rain in the film version, directed by Fred Zinnemann at 20th Century Fox, with Don Murray and Eva Marie Saint playing the roles originated by Gazzara and Winters.
+He reprised his role in A Hatful of Rain in the film version, directed by Fred Zinnemann at 20th Century Fox, with Don Murray and Eva Marie Saint playing the roles originated by Gazzara and Winters.
 Hedda Hopper pointed out that these three films were made before the first one had been released.

-Franciosa's performance in Hatful of Rain earned him an Academy Award nomination for Best Actor.
+His performance in Hatful of Rain earned him an Academy Award nomination for Best Actor.